Executive Coaching for Nonprofit Leaders

 lead-your-organization-to-improvement

-For example: If you score 6/10 on a particular practice, you could spend the next 90 days working toward a score of 8/10.
+For example: If you score 6/10 on a particular practice, you could spend the next several months working toward a score of 8/10.
 Or you could turn it into percentages - moving from 60% to 80%.

 Responses in this category express the perception respondents hold about the vision, effectiveness and working relationships of the board members.